mtollefsen/mtollefsen.github.io/_pages/portfolio.md

   ![owl-2018-dashboard-example](/assets/images/owl-2018-dashboard-example.png)

 #### [The Assault on Assault: An Analysis of Overwatch's Most Despised Game Mode](https://nbviewer.org/github/mtollefsen/overwatch-league-data-projects/blob/main/Notebooks/The%20Assault%20on%20Assault.ipynb){:target="_blank" rel="noopener"}
-  (If you click the link, please give it a minute to load) An article-like Jupyter notebook showing why Overwatch's Assault is a heavily disliked game mode, what the Overwatch development team is doing about it, and what I think should be done, using data from the Overwatch League to support my points.
+  (If you click the link, please give it a minute to load) A Jupyter notebook showing why Overwatch's Assault is a heavily disliked game mode, what the Overwatch development team is doing about it, and what I think should be done, using data from the Overwatch League to support my points.

   ![assault notebook](/assets/images/assault notebook.png)